 We are not reviewing these papers anonymously, which means that you will have to think hard about balancing your desire to be nice with your desire to help.
 Some things to consider: 1) Point out the positive aspects first, then it's easier for the author to take when the negatives arrive.
 2) Be polite and succinct.
 There is no reason to dwell on a typo or mis-step.
 The author is under a time crunch as much as you are.
 3) Don't hold back a critique because it seems to harsh to you on first glance-use your writing skills to make the critique have the same content but sound less harsh.

-If problems arise in the reviewing process, please come to me or Erica immediately.
-We can help mediate.
+If problems arise in the reviewing process, please contact me immediately.
+I can help mediate.

 4 How do the Grades Work?